hweller1/avs_performance_testing/README.md

 # avs_performance_testing

-Run Atlas Vector Search under various conditions to assess performance.
+Run Atlas Vector Search under various conditions to assess performance against the [sphere dataset](https://ai.meta.com/blog/introducing-sphere-meta-ais-web-scale-corpus-for-better-knowledge-intensive-nlp/)

 Future Improvements (please suggest any you think would be good to perform in a PR):